ArastunM/CEngine/README.md

 The source code contains game logics, move simulation, board evaluation as well as the main engine constructing and selecting the top move sequences.

-Engine itself supports CLI for game move suggestions per board position and it can also be accessed through Checkers app for GUI.
+Engine itself supports CLI for game move suggestions per board position, but it can also be accessed through [Checkers app](https://github.com/ArastunM/Checkers) for GUI.

 ## Prerequisites